Acts 13

 13Now when Paul and his company loosed from Paphos, they came to Perga in Pamphylia: and John departing from them returned to Jerusalem.
 14But when they departed from Perga, they came to Antioch in Pisidia, and went into the synagogue on the sabbath day, and sat down.
 15And after the reading of the law and the prophets the rulers of the synagogue sent unto them, saying, Ye men and brethren, if ye have any word of exhortation for the people, say on.
 16Then Paul stood up, and beckoning with his hand said, Men of Israel, and ye that fear God, give audience.

-Paul has arrived at Pisidian Antioch3, a city in what is now Turkey.
+Paul has arrived at Pisidian Antioch, a city in what is now Turkey.
 This is gentile territory - far from Jerusalem.
 Yet the synagogue is there, a gathering of Jews and God-fearers, Gentiles drawn to the faith of Israel.
 Paul is invited to speak.
 And what he does next is remarkable: he tells the entire history of Israel in a single sermon.

 Acts 13:26-41The David Sermon: From Promise to Resurrection

 26Men and brethren, children of the stock of Abraham, and whosoever among you feareth God, to you is the word of this salvation sent.
-32And we declare unto you glad tidings, how that the promise which was made unto the fathers, 33God hath fulfilled the same unto us their children, in that he hath raised up Jesus again; as it is also written in the second Psalm, Thou art my Son, this day have I begotten thee.
+32And we declare unto you glad tidings, how that the promise which was made unto the fathers, 33God hath fulfilled the same unto us their children, in that he hath raised up Jesus again; as it is also written in the second psalm, Thou art my Son, this day have I begotten thee.
 34And as concerning that he raised him up from the dead, now no more to return to corruption, he said on this wise, I will give you the sure mercies of David.

 Paul pivots from Israel's history to the resurrection.
 Everything that has been said about David is now said about David's greater Son - raised, never to see corruption.

-35Wherefore he saith also in another Psalm, Thou shalt not suffer thine Holy One to see corruption.
-36For David, after he had served his own generation by the will of God, fell asleep, and was laid unto his fathers, and saw corruption: 37But he, whom God raised again, saw no corruption.
+35Wherefore he saith also in another psalm, Thou shalt not suffer thine Holy One to see corruption.
+36For David, after he had served his own generation by the will of God, fell on sleep, and was laid unto his fathers, and saw corruption: 37But he, whom God raised again, saw no corruption.
 38Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: 39And by him all that believe are justified from all things, from which ye could not be justified by the law of Moses.

 Acts 13:42-52The Door Opens to the Gentiles

-42And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be spoken to them the next sabbath.
+42And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next sabbath.
 44And the next sabbath day came almost the whole city together to hear the word of God.
-45But when the Jews saw the multitudes, they were filled with jealousy, and spake against those things which were spoken by Paul, contradicting and blaspheming.
+45But when the Jews saw the multitudes, they were filled with envy, and spake against those things which were spoken by Paul, contradicting and blaspheming.
 46Then Paul and Barnabas waxed bold, and said, It was necessary that the word of God should first have been spoken to you: but seeing ye put it from you, and judge yourselves unworthy of everlasting life, lo, we turn to the Gentiles.

 The Gospel stirs joy in the city - but jealousy in the synagogue.
 Some believe; some rage.
 The same message splits crowds.
 Light exposes what was hidden.

-48And when the Gentiles heard this, they were glad, and glorified the word of the Lord: and as many as were appointed to eternal life believed.
+48And when the Gentiles heard this, they were glad, and glorified the word of the Lord: and as many as were ordained to eternal life believed.
 49And the word of the Lord was published throughout all the region.
 50But the Jews stirred up the devout and honourable women, and the chief men of the city, and raised persecution against Paul and Barnabas, and expelled them out of their coasts.
 51But they shook off the dust of their feet against them, and came unto Iconium.
 52And the disciples were filled with joy, and with the Holy Ghost.

 Opposition is not long in coming.
 What began as interest becomes jealousy.
 The synagogue leaders see the crowd and see their influence threatened.
 They resort to mockery and contradiction.
 But their opposition does not deter Paul.
 It clarifies the moment.
 The gospel is not rejected by all.
 It is rejected by these leaders.
 Others are listening.